Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 Walking

 Paris is the most walkable city we have been to!
 There is so much to see and do around every corner.
 If you’re traveling with kids that still need a stroller, be sure if can maneuver over cobblestone.
-We also usually bring a baby carrier for places that have lots of steps.
+We also usually bring a baby carrier for places that have a lot of steps.

 Taking the Metro